Low Impact Car Crashes in the Kansas City Area

 - Rear-end collisions in slow traffic

-- Accidents in school zones
+- Accidents in school zones, including school bus accidents

 - Collisions in parking lots or when entering or exiting parking lots